JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Supplemental environments
 =========================

-The following is a list of supplemental or "add-on" environments are maintained through spack-stack.
+The following is a list of supplemental or "add-on" environments that are maintained through spack-stack.
 Note that not all are included with every release; see the third column to determine release location and look under ``envs/`` subdirectory (i.e., same parent directory as ``ue-*`` directories per the above table).
 Check the installation directories to verify which package versions are available before using them.

 +------------------+---------------------------------------------------------+------------------------+-------------------------------------------+
 | Environment name | Description                                             | spack-stack release(s) | Platforms                                 |